 Taking it one step further, you can upgrade a basic full coverage car insurance policy with medical payment coverage.
 Medical payment coverage will reimburse for medical treatment up to a certain amount, no matter who is at fault in an accident.

 If you’re looking for complete protection in a full coverage package, you can add on all of the extras listed above.
 This may include towing, car rental reimbursement, and GAP insurance.
 Upgrading your policy in this manner will provide peace of mind if any type of damage affects you or your car in an accident or related catastrophic event.

 If you aren’t financially able enough to afford the cost of injury and damages in an accident, increase your coverage amount above basic liability insurance.

 Additional Personal Injury Protection (PIP) coverage may be redundant if you or your family have a solid health insurance policy.
 Discuss your PIP or MedPay options with your agent.
 It’s important to structure this part of your policy properly to ensure coverage.

 If annual comprehensive and collision rates exceed the value of your vehicle, this extra coverage may be unnecessary.
 When your car reaches around eight to ten years of age, calculate how your annual premium compares to the value of your car.

 If you are financially ready to pay for the replacement of an older vehicle, paying a monthly full coverage premium may no longer make sense.
 As your car gets older and depreciates in value, you can start to drop some of the “extras” in your policy or raise your deductible, as finances allow, to lower your monthly premium even further.

 How to Save Money on Full Coverage Car Insurance

-Raise your deductible As mentioned above, if you can afford to raise your deductible by several hundred dollars, you could drop full coverage insurance rates by 15%-40%.
+If you can afford to raise your deductible by several hundred dollars, you could drop your full coverage insurance rates.